mrge-group/unified-search-engine-synonym-format/README.md

-# Unified Synonym Format for search engines
+# Unified Search Engine Synonym Format

 This repository holds proposals and tools for crafting a unified synonym format to load and exchange synonyms into search engines.